karimikkonen/sextante-manual/sphinx/source/iterative.rst

 .. image:: img/iterative/selection_clip.png

 Doing this for all the watersheds will produce the result we are looking for, but it doesn't look like a very practical way of doing it.
-Instead, let's see how to automate that "select and crop" routine.
+Instead, let's see how to automate that *select and crop* routine.

 First of all, remove the previous selection, so all polygons will be used again.
 Now open the *Clip grid with polygon* algorithm and select the same inputs as before, but this time click on the button that you will find in the right--hand side of the vector layer input where you have selected the watersheds layer.